How to Run an Email Spam Test with GlockApps

 There are two main reasons why you may not receive a deliverability report after clicking the View Report button.

-- You forget to add the ID string to your test email.
+- You forgot to add the ID string to your email.
 In this case, GlockApps cannot associate the email with the test.

 - Your email system or email service provider did not send the message to the GlockApps seed list.

-First, click on the “Waiting for data” header under Reports, then click Get Seed List, copy the ID string, and paste it into your message.
+Click on the “Waiting for data…” title, click Seed List, copy the ID string, and paste it in the message.

-Resend the message to our seed list using your SMTP server or ESP (no credit will be deducted).
+Resend the message to the seed list using your SMTP server or email service provider.
+No credit is taken out of the balance if you use the same test again.